Page contents

 Can there still be changes to the design?

-The town centre design is now final.
+No, the town centre design is now final and construction is underway.

 Are you preserving the ironstone setts, historic paving and historic downpipes across the town centre?